 The Collected Works and Letters of Ernst Freiherrn von Feuchterleben.
 Historical Critical Edition and Commentary.
 (KFA)

-The historical critical edition of the collected works and letters of Ernst Freiherrn von Feuchterleben (1806–1849) represents the first effort to publish the complete works of one of the most significant scholarly writers of the epoch of the Austrian “Vormärz”.
-In contemporary cultural life he was engaged as a poet, an art critic, as a philosopher, pioneer of psychiatry and first school reformer in the 1848 revolution.
+This research project and its methodical principles are an integrated part of the historical critical edition of the Collected Works and Letters of Ernst Freiherrn von Feuchterleben (1806–1849).
+It represents the first effort to publish the complete works of one of the most significant scholarly writers of the epoch of the Austrian “Vormärz”.
+In contemporary cultural life he was engaged as a poet, an art critic, as a philosopher, pioneer of psychiatry and first school reformer after the revolution of 1848.
 The first complete representation of his literary, pedagogic and medical writings and his assembled complete letters and diary notes should replace the obsolete and insufficient edition of his works, edited by Friedrich Hebbel (Vienna 1851–1853).

-It is explained by an extensive accompanying commentary which offers a detailed insight into the epoch of the Austrian “Vormärz”, specially mirroring the history of literature, medicine and the education system: a resource for investigating the texts of Feuchtersleben in its specific contemporary historical horizon.
+2nd part: Critical Writings on Philosophy und Natural Science (1840–1848) ‘Confessionen’ (A collection of aphoristical texts: finished 1849/posthumous published: 1851) Aphoristical Texts (1825–1849: published in periodicals/unpublished writings) (Edition of the texts, commentary) The texts are represented in its original historical orthography.
+They are explained by an extensive accompanying commentary which offers a detailed insight into the epoch of the Austrian “Vormärz”, specially mirroring the history of literature, arts, philosophy, medicin, and the education system: a resource for investigating the texts of Feuchtersleben in its specific contemporary historical horizon.
 Alongside the documentation and commentaries the volumes also supplies potted biographies.
-The volume rounds off with an extensive index of the complete index of persons.
+The volume rounds off with an extensive index of the complete aphoristical texts (alphabetic list of the text beginnings) and an index of persons.